facebook/react/README.md

 You can use React as a `<script>` tag from a [CDN](https://reactjs.org/docs/cdn-links.html), or as a `react` package on [npm](https://www.npmjs.com/package/react).

+After Successfully Installing React on Your First Time , you have to increase number of watchers of your device.These Watchers listen for the changes that occur in state.
+Here is the [Guide](https://stackoverflow.com/questions/55763428/react-native-error-enospc-system-limit-for-number-of-file-watchers-reached) to increase the number of Watchers of your device.

 ## Documentation

 You can find the React documentation [on the website](https://reactjs.org/).